 eosDAC agreement with Incommsec Ltd

-As of May 2018, eosDAC has total cash of just over $1 million held in a segregated holding account with Incommsec Ltd. This is available to fund all operations that the eosDAC custodians or elected representative(s) instruct should be carried out on their behalf.
+As of August 2018, eosDAC has total cash of around $850k held in a segregated holding account with Incommsec Ltd This is available to fund all operations that the eosDAC custodians or elected representative(s) instruct should be carried out on their behalf.
 All assets (e.g. servers, IP etc) procured by Incommsec Ltd and other DAC service companies on behalf of eosDAC, are held on behalf of eosDAC.
 Should eosDAC choose to end its service relationship with Incommsec Ltd, all assets will be transferred to the nominated person(s) or organisation chosen by the eosDAC custodians.

 Envisioned Dapps will include, but no be limited to: